codice/ddf/distribution/solr-distro/README.md

 repository.

 ### Creating the DDF custom Solr distribution
-Files that should be different from the base Solr distribution, or are needed in addition to the base Solr files should be places in the `solr-distro/solr-custom-files` directory structure.
-The `maven-assembly-plugin` copies those files into modules's `target` (output) directory.

-The `solr-distro/solr-custom-files` also uses the maven coordinates of JAR files that needs to be included with the custome distribution.
-The plugin feteches those JARs like any other artifacts and copies them into the configured location.
+The `maven-assembly-plugin` uses the maven coordinates of JAR files that need to be included with the Solr distribution.
+The plugin fetches those JARs like any other artifacts and copies them into the configured location.

 Finally the `maven-assembly-plugin` unzips the base Solr distribution into the module's target directory.
-This step must comes after the other steps because `maven-assembly-plugin` does NOT overwrite files, so the DDF custom files and maven artifacts must be copied first.
+This step should be last because `maven-assembly-plugin` does NOT overwrite files.

 Finally, the maven-assembly-plugin creates a type _zip_ artifact and assigns it the classifier `assembly`.
 This artifact is installed into the local repository where the